Hammad-hab/BlobX/README.md

  */}
 ```

-when uncomented the sliders will appear please
+when uncomented the sliders will appear.

 > **NOTE: Don't Use more than two Debuggers at the same time, don't worry nothing will break, it is not recomended because a lot of sliders will appear at once and cover the whole screen**

 in the comments you can see the there are the commented attributes these are the states that will be passed down to the Fluid component, just by commenting and uncommenting these parts you can controll the color values.

+Turn the `isDebugging` prop to true in the Fluid component.

+---

 ***Setting the Colors :***

 After choosing the right colors here is how to set them permanently :

 1) Go to the WobbleFluid.tsx file in Components Folder.
-2) Set the color in the vector  like so in the  code chunk from line 100-140:
+2) Set the color in the vector  like so in the code chunk from line 281-285:
 3) ```js
+         const color_1 = new THREE.Vector3(0.13, 0.6, 0.89); // First Sphere
-    new THREE.Vector3(0.86, 0.2, 0.27),
+         const color_2 = new THREE.Vector3(0.86, 0.2, 0.27); // Second Sphere
+         const color_3 = new THREE.Vector3(0, 0.42, 0.18); // Third Sphere
+         const color_4 = new THREE.Vector3(0.97, 0.52, 0.15); // Fourth Sphere
+         const color_5 = new THREE.Vector3(0.94, 0.6, 0.22); // Fifth Sphere
    ```

 All the code at this point is thoroughly commented defining the number of the sphere each line writes to.

-Next go to line 180 in the else part of the if statement set the colors you set above to make them permanent.
+Next go to the useEffect at line 151 and set the colors in `createMatUniformVariation`, and change the Vector3 values to the corresponding GLSL RGB values selected above in `color_1`, `color_2` etc.
 > **NOTE: Colors should not be in standard RGB form, they should be in the form of GLSL RGB (i.e they range from 0-1 instead of 0-255).
-You can color pick in GLSL RGB [here](> https://keiwando.com/color-picker/)**
+You can color pick in GLSL RGB [here](>https://keiwando.com/color-picker/)**

 # Attributes and Properties of the `Fluid` Component :